-We get questions about what a clarifying shampoo is (and whether or not you need one) all the time.
+We get questions all the time about what a clarifying shampoo is and whether or not you need one.
 Clarifying shampoo can be amazing.
-Here is why: Over time, minerals, hair product residue, and excess oils cling to hair leaving it dull, heavy, and unresponsive to styling.
-Clarifying shampoo is formulated specifically to trap those impurities and wash them away.
+Here’s why: over time, minerals, hair product residue, and excess oils cling to hair leaving it dull, heavy, and unresponsive to styling.
+Clarifying shampoos are formulated specifically to trap those impurities and wash them away.
 It is an excellent addition to your hair care routine if you are an infrequent washer, swimmer, have problems with oily hair, or simply need a scalp refresh.
-Detoxifying your hair is also great if you have hard water in your area (the minerals can collect and leave residue), if you are looking for more volume, and for uncovering your hair’s natural radiance.
+Detoxifying your hair is also great if you have hard water in your area as the minerals can collect and leave residue, if you are looking for more volume, and for uncovering your hair’s natural radiance.

 Is clarifying shampoo the best shampoo for oily hair?

 A good clarifying shampoo can be a great shampoo for oily hair.
 It captures excess sebum at the scalp and rinses it away.
 However, scalp balance is an essential component to hair health, so watch out for harsh ingredients that clean effectively but leave your scalp dry and irritated.
 For instance, sodium lauryl sulfate and sodium laureth sulfate (a.k.a. sulfates) clean the scalp well but can be too aggressive.
 They create skin dryness which your scalp will over compensate for by producing more oils.
 That ultimately leads to oily hair again!
 The best shampoo for oily hair will always contain balancing, gentle ingredients.
 Scroll down to see a few of our favorites.

 Yes.
 Sebum, the natural oil at the scalp, weighs hair down starting at the root.
 Clarification collects excess oils and rinses them away, perking up hair that was once weighed down by sebum and impurities.
 You will notice the root boost immediately.

 Will clarifying shampoo dry out my hair?